sldownard/HTBAMIT/en/team/handle-outages-and-events.md

 Hopefully your organization has a plan for major events, but if you work for a smaller organization, or a newer one, you might need to create one.
-You should do this before one happens.
+You should do this before you need it.
 A great way to do that is to do game days: an exercise where you break something in a non-production environment and practice recovering it using your existing operational tools and runbooks.
 It's important to treat it as if it were prod and not take shortcuts (for example, actually write an update and try to post it to